 Sometimes when cancer patients start treatment, they can experience digestive upsets or changes, including diarrhea.
 Help combat this side effect with the Soothing Stomach Juice.

-Why it’s great: With carrots, ginger, and other nutrient-rich ingredients, the Soothing Stomach Juice is filled with soothing benefits.
+Why it’s great: With carrots, ginger, and other nutrient-rich ingredients, the Soothing Stomach Juice has soothing benefits.
 This smoothie will help you regain lost nutrients if you have diarrhea.

 - Ginger Root